renesas/ruhmi-framework-mcu/docs/operator_support.md

 Currently, RUHMI framework is backed by MERA compiler powered by EdgeCortix.

-The compilers accepts models from various frameworks such as Executorch (.pte), Tensorflow lite (.tflite) and ONNX (.onnx).
+The compiler accepts models from various frameworks such as Executorch (.pte), Tensorflow lite (.tflite) and ONNX (.onnx).
 Which are then lowered down to TFlite dialect that c-code gen is built upon.
 The tables below represent what operators are supported from each framework and finally to what operator it would be lowered down to.

-> **Note:** Mera AI compiler processes inputted model differently according to selected platform and target and not every combination of support should be expected for every operator in the list.
+> **Note:** The compiler processes inputted model differently according to selected platform and target and not every combination of support should be expected for every operator in the list.

 ## TensorFlow lite front-end operator support